quasimuzzle/quasimuzzle/README.md

 ### About my educational background

-I’m studying Applied Mathematics  (4-year Bachelor’s Degree program) at the Faculty of Mathematics and Information Technology (Ulyanovsk State University), 2020-2024
+Applied Mathematics  (4-year Bachelor’s Degree program) at the Faculty of Mathematics and Information Technology (Ulyanovsk State University), 2020-2024

 ### About me